corona-warn-app/cwa-documentation/solution_architecture.md

 In order to be able to regularly match the RPIs associated with positive tests (derived from Diagnosis Keys) against the RPIs stored in the framework, the mobile applications need to download the former regularly.

-In order to prevent load peaks in the backend, the downloads need to be spread evenly across the set time interval (currently an hour).
+In order to prevent load peaks in the back end, the downloads need to be spread evenly across the set time interval (currently an hour).
 To achieve that, each client needs to randomly decide on a point of time within the given hour, when it will download the data.
 With a large number of clients, this should statistically lead to an even distribution of requests.

 However, [Apple’s background tasks](https://developer.apple.com/documentation/backgroundtasks) don’t allow a specific point of time when the download task shall be distributed, but instead only let the developer define a [minimum time interval](https://developer.apple.com/documentation/backgroundtasks/bgtaskrequest/3142244-earliestbegindate) after which the tasks should be executed.
 Even though exact execution times cannot be guaranteed, we expect a behavior as specified above.

-To ensure that not more requests are made than being absolutely necessary, the earliest point in time should be at the beginning of the next availability interval.
+To ensure that as few requests as absolutely necessary are made, the earliest point in time should be at the beginning of the next availability interval.
 A random number should be added to ensure that the earliest start dates are spread evenly across all clients.
 For an hourly interval this could be calculated as follows:

 `minimum seconds until execution = (seconds until beginning of next interval) + random(3600)`

 In some scenarios, it is possible that a client has been unable to retrieve data for one or more intervals.
 This might be due to the device being turned off, background activations not firing automatically (e.g. during the night, as described above), or unavailability of an internet connection.
-It is very important, that the client ensures that after one of those breaks, all available data is being caught up to and a match for the last 14 days might be contained.
+It is very important that the client ensures that after one of those breaks, all available data is being caught up to and a match for the last 14 days might be contained.

 In case the download of the diagnosis keys and the exposure detection configuration from the server fails, the client application needs to retry gracefully, i.e. use a random time component for the retry, as well as extending retry intervals.
 However, it needs to be ensured that all diagnosis keys are downloaded from the server.
 Otherwise, possible matches could be skipped.